 The “lesser of two evils” is still not good.

-Neither the current US President nor Candidate Romney has called for national repentance and, even if either did, it is not likely that they would call for repentance for Americans to go to the faith of the original Church of God of the New Testament.
+Neither the current US President nor the last one (Donald Trump have called for real national repentance and, even if any did, it is not likely that they would call for repentance for Americans to go to the faith of the original Church of God of the New Testament.

 Although many sincerely believe that it is their "Christian duty" to vote (even though that "duty" is not specified in the Bible), some seem to have overlooked some prophecies related to political leaders in the end times:

 12 As for My people, children are their oppressors, And women rule over them.
 O My people!
 Those who lead you cause you to err, And destroy the way of your paths.”
 (Isaiah 3:12)

 16 For the leaders of this people cause them to err, And those who are led by them are destroyed (Isaiah 9:16).

 It should be clear that Isaiah prophesied that there would be end time leaders that cause people to err.
 This is what many politicians, directly and indirectly do.

 Let’s look at some of what the scriptures teach are to be traits of godly leaders:

 19 Listen now to my voice; I will give you counsel, and God will be with you: Stand before God for the people, so that you may bring the difficulties to God.
 20 And you shall teach them the statutes and the laws, and show them the way in which they must walk and the work they must do.
 21 Moreover you shall select from all the people able men, such as fear God, men of truth, hating covetousness; and place such over them to be rulers of thousands, rulers of hundreds, rulers of fifties, and rulers of tens.
 (Exodus 18:19-21)

 2 “The Spirit of the Lord spoke by me,